TOP 10 SILENCER QUESTIONS

 You can use a larger caliber suppressor to suppress a smaller caliber firearm as long as you have the appropriate adapters.
 Using a larger caliber silencer is not as efficient as a silencer made for the specific caliber, but it will still be a significant sound reduction in most cases.

 Click here to read more about the pros & cons of Versatility vs Efficiency in firearm suppressors.

 7. What is the difference between a suppressor and a silencer?

 There is no difference; these are just different words for the same thing.

-If you're interested in more information on the Silencer vs Suppressor debate, be sure to read this additional information.
+If you're interested in more information on the Silencer vs. Suppressor debate, be sure to read this post.

 8. How quiet is a suppressed firearm?